AdlanHalim/OSProject/README.md

 ***Questions:***

 1. Are files in the container persistent.
 Why not?. ***(1 mark)*** <br>
-__Files in a container are not permanent because containers are meant to be temporary and disposable.
+__Files in a container are not persistent because containers are meant to be temporary and disposable.
 When a container is removed, its filesystem and any files within it are also deleted__.
 2. Can we run two, or three instances of debian linux? . ***(1 mark)*** <br>
  __Yes, because each container functions as an independent Debian Linux system, enabling the simultaneous operation of multiple instances.__.